Dog & Cat -Medical

 Obesity is a serious problem for animals.
 Being overweight can cause liver disease, pancreatitis, arthritis, back and heart problems.
 He may become overheated more easily causing heat stroke.
 Difficulty in breathing and walking is also apparent in overweight animals.

 – Is it true that houseplants can be poisonous to pets?

 Houseplants in general can be poisonous to cats.
 Many common plants are toxic to your pet if she chews or ingests them.
 These include Jade plants, Philodendron, Easter Lilies, Poinsettia, Iris, Mistletoe, and English Ivy.

 – Just exactly what are roundworms?

 Roundworms are 4 to 5 inch long parasites that attack the small intestines and respiratory tract of dogs.
 They are most prevalent in puppies.
 The worms can be transmitted from the mother to the pups in the womb.
 Symptoms are: mucus – stained stools, dull coat, vomited roundworm segments that look like coiled spaghetti.
-Pups may have a potbelly.
+Puppies may have a potbelly.
 The best treatment is to see your veterinarian for deworming.
-Children can contact roundworms and cause serious health problems.
+Children can contract roundworms and develop serious health problems.
 All puppies and kittens should be checked and treated for worms several times.

 – What does it mean if my pet´s stool is like black tar?